katzenpost/katzenpost/drafts/client.rst

 There are two types of message retreival that are possible and they are:

 * retreival from local Provider, which means directly connecting to the Provider with our Katzenpost link layer wire protocol and sending the "retreive message" command to retreive messages from the message spool on that Provider for a given user identity.

-    * retreival from remote Provider: Here we shall refer to the "dead drop" specification document which goes into detail how the remote Provider can be queried "over the mixnet".
+* retreival from remote Provider: Here we are referring to the "Katzenpost Dead Drop Extension" [KATZDEADDROP]_ specification document which goes into detail how the remote Provider can be queried "over the mixnet".

 4. Forward Messaging